anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 Learn how to use the Docker Toolbox and manage your containers more efficiently, using Docker Compose to create easy-to-use templates of how your applications are deployed and connected together, Docker Machine to automatically spin up Docker hosts and Docker Swarm to cluster them together.

-Led by Jonas Rosland, EMCcode
+Led by Jonas Rosland, EMC {code}.
+Jonas is a Developer Advocate at EMC {code}, lover of all things tech and retro gaming, and a speaker at many events.

 **Prerequisities**